 Applicable only to TRAFICOM supervised entities.
 Only certified members of the Finnish Trust Network (FTN) may create new strong FTN e-identities based on an existing strong FTN e-identity provided in accordance with Finnish Act on Strong Electronic Identification and Trust Services (617/2009).

-Signicat is not liable for any damages to the Customer, End User or a third party caused by unauthorized use of electronic identity or the data brokered by Signicat.
-Unauthorized use means any use that does not comply with applicable legislation, with the restrictions and limitations on identity use defined by Identity Issuers, or with the contractual terms and conditions that apply between End Users and Identity Issuers.
+Signicat is not liable for any damages to the Customer, End User or a third party caused by unauthorised use of electronic identity or the data brokered by Signicat.
+Unauthorised use means any use that does not comply with applicable legislation, with the restrictions and limitations on identity use defined by Identity Issuers, or with the contractual terms and conditions that apply between End Users and Identity Issuers.

-If, based on an ID-brokering agreement, Signicat is liable to compensate an Identity Issuer the liability of the Identity Issuer for damages to an End User or a third party due to unauthorized use of the identity, the Customer is liable to compensate Signicat for the full amount, unless the damage is caused by Signicat’s breach of contract.
+If, based on an ID-brokering agreement, Signicat is liable to compensate an Identity Issuer the liability of the Identity Issuer for damages to an End User or a third party due to unauthorised use of the identity, the Customer is liable to compensate Signicat for the full amount, unless the damage is caused by Signicat’s breach of contract.
 No limitation of liability applies.